Valentin349/Sport-Societies-Network/README.md

 With the server running locally you can view the app by going to http://127.0.0.1:8000/

-If you are working on any react/JS code, make sure you are in .\Sport-Socienties-Network\spector\frontend\ and run
+For those working on any React/JS code:
+1. Make sure you are in .\Sport-Socienties-Network\spector\frontend
+2. Then run
 ```powershell
 npm run dev
 ```